Weighted Khovanov-Lauda-Rouquier algebras

-We call a choice of $\vartheta$ {\bf well-separated} for a dimension vector $\bd$ if for any pair of new edges, the weight assigned to either loop gotten by connecting these along the cycle is greater than $k(\sum_{i\in I} d_i)$.
-In a well-separated weighting, we can order the new edges according to their weight.
-Thus, listing the nodes each new edge connects to in increasing order, we obtain a list of fundamental weights $\bla=\{\la_1,\dots,\la_\ell\}$, where $\ell$ is the total number of new edges, usually called the {\bf level} in this context.
+We call a choice of $\vartheta$ {\bf well-separated} for a dimension vector $\bd$ if for any pair of new edges, the absolute value of the weight assigned to any non-self-intersection loop which starts with one and ends with the other is greater than $k(\sum_{i\in I} d_i)$.

+In a well-separated weighting, we can order the new edges according to their weight unambiguously, since the weight of the two non-intersecting paths have the same sign (otherwise, we might have one positive, and one negative).
+We can consider the new edges in increasing order.
+Each one connects to a node in the cycle, to which we have associated a fundamental weight.
+Thus, we obtain a list of fundamental weights $\bla=\{\la_1,\dots,\la_\ell\}$, where $\ell$ is the total number of new edges, usually called the {\bf level} in this context.
 Furthermore, to each list $\grave\mu=(\hat{\bmu}(0), \hat{\bmu}(1),\dots,\hat{\bmu}(\ell))$ of vector compostions, we can associate a loading as follows: we place a copy of the loading for $\hat{\bmu}(i)$ and its idempotent $e'_{\hat{\bmu}(i) }$ (as constructed above) shifted by the position $b_i$ of the $i$th red strand.
-Let $e_{QS;\bla}$ be the sum of idempotents attached to these loadings.
+That is, we place it on the real line just right of the $i$th red strand.